Nicole L. Miller

 Our calls to action:

-- Take a selfie or group pic with your WSNA peers and send it to a team member or Nurse Rep Tara tbarnes@wsna.org Thank you to the nurses who sent us your pictures together, let’s keep it going!
+- Take a selfie or group pic and send it to a team member or Nurse Rep. Thank you to the nurses who sent us your pictures together, let’s keep it going!
+We loved the latest from Whatcom Public Health Doggies in the picture!

 - Not a member yet?
 No problem.
 Join today.
-This supports your team’s efforts to negotiate from a position of strength and unity.
-Choose the UNION member option https://www.wsna.org/membership/application
+This supports your team’s efforts to negotiate from a position of unified strength.
+Choose the option for UNION member https://www.wsna.org/membership/application

 Your bargaining team: